 This is what your ego tells you anyway.
 But I’m here to tell us both that there is a time for everything.
-That I’ve come to see my practice now is not my private Yoga Therapy practice or even my job seeking practice; but rather, finding joy.
-I don’t want disappointment, frustration, fear and negativity to carry over into my next professional move.
+That I’ve come to see my practice now is not my private Yoga Therapy practice or even my job-seeking practice; but rather, finding joy.
+I don’t want disappointment, frustration, fear, and negativity to carry over into my next professional move.
 Because whatever the quality of my consciousness is during this period of re-aligning my inner purpose with my outer purpose will be reflected in what I choose to do and for that matter, whether I even see the opportunities that are being presented to me.
-The means and the end are one in the same.
+The means and the end are one and the same.
 Negative energy will only beget more negative energy and misalignment.

 So I’ve decided to seek joy.
-This takes diligent observation of my mind because there are some pretty well established tracks there, tracks that tell me I’m a mess, fear tracks about what’s next and lots of other bad stuff.
-So each night I write down what brought me joy that day whether from hearing more bird song as the hold of winter loosens its grip, seeing the last of the evening light on the mountains in the valley or being with animals.
+This takes diligent observation of my mind because there are some pretty well-established tracks there, tracks that tell me I’m a mess, fear tracks about what’s next, and lots of other bad stuff.
+So each night I write down what brought me joy that day whether from hearing more bird song as the hold of winter loosens its grip, seeing the last of the evening light on the mountains in the valley, or being with animals.
 Seeking joy brings me into the present which keeps worry about the future at bay.
-It is the wellspring of gratitude, abundance, kindness, compassion, love and more joy!
+It is the wellspring of gratitude, abundance, kindness, compassion, love, and more joy!